Deep Rivers: Composition

-The genesis of the novel was the story 'Warma kuyay" (part of the collection of short stories entitled 'Water', published in 1935), one of whose characters is the child Ernesto.
+The genesis of the novel was the story "Warma kuyay" (part of the collection of short stories entitled Water, published in 1935), one of whose characters is the child Ernesto.
 This Ernesto is unmistakably the same as the Deep Rivers character.
-A text of Arguedas which was published in 1948 in the form of autobiography (Las Moradas, vol. II, No. 4, Lima, April 1948, pp. 53–59), took shape as the second chapter of the novel under the title 'Los Viajes'.
-In 1950 Arguedas wrote the essay 'The novel and the problem of literary expression in Peru' (La novela y el problema de la expression literaria en el Peru), in which he announced the existence of the novel project.
+A text of Arguedas that was published in 1948 in the form of autobiography (Las Moradas, vol. II, No. 4, Lima, April 1948, pp. 53–59) took shape as the second chapter of the novel under the title "Los Viajes".
+In 1950, Arguedas wrote the essay "The novel and the problem of literary expression in Peru" (La novela y el problema de la expression literaria en el Peru), in which he announced the existence of the novel project.
 The push to complete the novel emerged years later in 1956, while conducting ethnographic fieldwork in the Mantaro Valley.
 He then worked hard to its completion.
-Some texts of ethnographic study were attached to the story, such as the etymological explanation of 'zumbayllu' or magical spinning top.
+Some texts of ethnographic study were attached to the story, such as the etymological explanation of "zumbayllu" or magical spinning top.

 Plot

 The novel describes the maturation process of Ernesto, a 14-year-old who must confront the injustices of the adult world that he becomes a part of, and who is required to take sides.
 The story begins in Cuzco, where Ernesto and his father Gabriel arrive.
-Gabriel, an itinerant lawyer, is looking for a rich relative called 'El Viejo' (the old one), in order to ask for work and shelter.
+Gabriel, an itinerant lawyer, is looking for a rich relative called "El Viejo" (the old one), in order to ask for work and shelter.
 But he does not succeed.
 He then recommences his wanderings through many cities and villages of southern Peru.
 In Abancay, Ernesto is enrolled as a boarder at a religious school while his father continues his travels in search of work.

 Ernesto then has to live with the boarding students who are a microcosm of Peruvian society and where cruel and violent behaviour is the norm.
 Later, outside the boundaries of the school, a group of chicheras mutiny, demanding the distribution of salt, and a mass of Indian peasants enter the city to ask for a mass for the victims of epidemic typhus.
 This pushes Ernesto into a profound awareness: he must choose the values of liberation rather than economic security.
 This completes a phase of the learning process.
 The novel ends when Ernesto leaves Abancay and goes to a ranch owned by "El Viejo", situated in the valley of the Apurimac, awaiting the return of his father.